Board of Juvenile Hearings

 - Victims and victims’ next of kin who choose to participate in discharge consideration hearings or annual review hearings must appear for the hearing by telephone or videoconference.
 Arrangements for an appearance can be made by contacting the Office of Victim and Survivor Rights and Services-Juvenile Services Unit at 1-877-256-6877 or email@example.com.
 As always, victims may also provide a written statement to be read into the record.

-- Attorneys representing youth at discharge consideration hearings and interpreters may continue to appear personally for the hearings.
+- Interpreters may continue to appear at the hearings.

 While we appreciate that these are not ideal arrangements, we are obligated to limit the number of people at discharge consideration and annual review hearings, minimize travel, and adhere to social distancing recommendations as much as possible.
 The policies outlined by the Governor and public health officials can be found here: Policies to slow the spread of Covid 19.